R-SYN98/Network-Traffic-Analysis-with-Wireshark/README.md

 For this exercise I will first create a pcap file with no filters applied on the eth0 network interface.
 ![pcap](pcap.png)

-To create this traffic on the network I did some google searches on both my phone and my host machine.
+To create this traffic on the network I did some google searches on my VM(note that this would not capture any devices connected to the network as this would only apply to my machine's ethernet connection and I don't have wireshark in promiscuous mode).

 Breaking this pcap down is easy, first we have the columns of the wireshark gui, they go as follows.
 <ul>